tildezero/tildezero/README.md

 ### learning (for 13 seconds then forgetting)
 - python
-- java(script)
-- v
+- go
-- how to be not stupid
+- how to not be a failure

 [internet](https://zeromomentum.me)
 [contact](https://zeromomentum.me/contact)